 Boeing set out to encourage innovators to create a safe and easy-to-use personal flying device.
 In a competition called GoFly, over the next two years, $2 million will be awarded to innovative teams from around the world.

 Teams will be challenged to create an ultra-compact, quiet, urban-compatible, personal flying device capable of carrying a person 20 miles without refuelling or recharging with vertical, or near vertical take-off and landing capability.
-Boeing will provide teams with access to experienced Mentors and Masters in design, engineering, finance, law, and marketing, but the ultimate design and functionality of the device will be up to the imagination of the competitors.
+Boeing will provide them with access to experienced mentors and masters in design, engineering, finance, law, and marketing.
+However, the ultimate design and functionality of the device will be up to the imagination of the competitors.